 Adaptive bitrate streaming

 During playback, the player adapts to fluctuations in network conditions and size of the player.
-When the available bandwidth is high, the player streams a high quality version of the video.
-When the bandwidth drops, the player will stream a low quality version of the video.
+When the available bandwidth is high, the player streams a high-quality version of the video.
+When the bandwidth drops, the player streams a low-quality version of the video.
 The quality and resolution of the video will also be proportional to the size of the player.
-If a viewer is watching on a smaller screen they'll always get a smaller version of the video.
+If a viewer is watching on a smaller screen, they'll always get a smaller version of the video.

 Smart encoding of uploaded videos for adaptive bitrate streaming

 Stream uses some smarts to determine how it creates the different video qualities and sizes from the original uploaded video to be used for adaptive bitrate streaming.

 First, Stream determines how many different video qualities or renditions should be created for the uploaded video.
 Stream takes into consideration the original resolution of the video.
 For example, if it's a 1080p or higher video it will create more quality levels (about 6) to step down to the lowest quality version.
 If instead the uploaded video is 480p, it will create fewer quality levels (about 3) to step down to the lowest quality version.
 Stream won't generate a resolution of the video that exceeds the resolution of the originally uploaded video.